“There’s four of us.”

 - “There’s a city of me.”
 Come back, Fly Rico!

 - When I say I need the mythology fleshed out, I don’t mean that I would like tips on how to resurrect the dead or navigate the occult.
 What I need is for the show to be purposeful about its setting, its characters, and its use of folklore.
 Otherwise, we’re going to end up with another Curse Of La Llorona.

-- Also starting to worry that we have a Derek Mio/Chester Nakayama problem here with Daniel Zovatto/Tiago Vega—handsome leads who get lost and stay lost in swirl of mystery.
+- Also starting to worry that we have a Derek Mio/Chester Nakayama problem here with Daniel Zovatto/Tiago Vega—handsome leads who get lost and stay lost in the swirl of mystery.

-- I’m sure many people would argue that Richard Craft’s inclusion is worth it to see Natalie Dormer frolicking at the beach, and I would not deprive them of that.
+- I’m sure many people would argue that Richard Craft’s inclusion is worth it to see Natalie Dormer frolicking at the beach, and I suppose would not deprive them of that.

 - I am an atheist who was not raised in any church, and most of what I know about religion I picked up from movies about the mafia and demonic possession.
 Yet I am “Catholic” in the way so many Mexicans/Mexican Americans are; what Gael García Bernal dubbed “culturally Catholic but spiritually agnostic.”